-Steel tanks aren’t one-size-fits-all.
+Stainless steel tanks aren’t one-size-fits-all piece of equipment.
 Oftentimes, this means having to spend time researching tanks to determine what shape and size is right for your storage and transportation needs.
-While a vertical tank may make sense in some situations, there are other circumstances where a horizontal stainless steel storage tank wins out.
-Let’s take a look at some of the prime advantages of a horizontal storage tank.
+While a vertical tank may make sense in some situations, there are other circumstances where a horizontal stainless steel tank wins out.
+Let’s take a look at some of the prime advantages and benefits of a horizontal storage tank.

 Horizontal steel storage tanks offer many advantages, including being more efficient and more affordable to transport.